zombie-einstein/bourse/docs/source/pages/order_book_usage.rst

 Orderbook
 ---------

-An orderbook is initialised with a start time
+An orderbook is initialised with the parameters

-(this is the time used to record events) and a tick-size
+- *start time*: Time to initialise the orderbook with.
+The time field of the orderbook is used when recording events and trades.
+- *tick-size*: Value between price-levels of the order book.
+Prices are represented by integers, so the tick-size can represent an arbitrary value (e.g. a fixed number of decimal places).
+A value of ``1`` can be used for simplicity, but different values can be used to represent assets with differing tick sizes.

 .. testcode:: book_usage